-The reception was honoured to be addressed by His Honour Sir Robin Knowles CBE, a High Court Judge and a long standing supporter of the Bar Pro Bono Unit.
-Sir Robin in his address focused on the importance of JUSTICE and its vision of fair, accessible and efficient legal processes, in which the individual's rights are protected, and which reflect the country's international reputation for upholding and promoting the rule of law.
-He commended the School of Law for its commitment to encourage law students to become involved in pro bono activities, and expressed the hope that organisations like JUSTICE and the School of Law could assist in achieving the goal of strengthening the justice system in the United Kingdom.
+The reception was addressed by His Honour Sir Robin Knowles CBE, a High Court Judge and a long standing supporter of the Bar Pro Bono Unit.
+Sir Robin focused on the importance of JUSTICE and its vision of fair, accessible and efficient legal processes, in which the individual's rights are protected, and which reflect the country's international reputation for upholding and promoting the rule of law.
+He commended the School of Law for its commitment in encouraging law students to become involved in pro bono activities, and expressed the hope that organisations like JUSTICE and the School of Law could assist in achieving the goal of strengthening the justice system in the United Kingdom.

-Professor Susan Breau, Head of the School of Law, thanked alumni for their support of the School and invited them to continue to do so in particular in the implementations of the proposed reforms to the profession.
+Professor Susan Breau, Head of the School of Law, thanked alumni for their support of the School and invited them to continue to do so in particular with implementations of the proposed reforms to the profession.
 She also officially launched the Patricia Leopold Fund, named after Emerita Professor Leopold and established to support and encourage pro bono, co-curricular activities and work experience by law students.
-Emerita Patricia Leopold concluded by thanking the speakers and all who attended and encouraged alumni to 'keep in touch'.
+Emerita Patricia Leopold concluded by thanking the speakers and all who attended and encouraged alumni to keep in touch.

-The University is grateful to alumnus Michael Hatchard for his support of the event and Robert Jennick MP for making it possible to hold the event in the wonderful location of the Churchill Rooms.
+The University is grateful to alumnus Michael Hatchard for his support of the event and Robert Jennick MP for making it possible to hold it in the wonderful location of the Churchill Rooms.

 To see photos from the event please click here.